 Office of Foreign Assets Control (OFAC), administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries, regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy, or economy of the United States.

-All Pegasystems employees are required to exercise due diligence at all times and take every precaution to ensure that business relationships are formed only with reputable and qualified customers, partners, agents, representatives, and vendors.
-If you are made aware of any business being conducted on behalf of Pegasystems with any individuals or corporations that are known to be on any sanctions list, it is your responsibility to report any details immediately.
+We, as Pega employees, are required to exercise due diligence at all times and take every precaution to ensure that business relationships are formed only with reputable and qualified clients, partners, agents, representatives, and vendors.
+We understand if we are made aware of any business being conducted on behalf of Pega with any individuals or corporations that are known to be on any sanctions list, it is our responsibility to report any details immediately.

-You may search all OFAC sanctions list records, or view a full current listing of U.S. sanctions and trade-embargo programs by visiting: https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx.
+We may search all OFAC sanctions list records or view a full current listing of U.S. sanctions and trade-embargo programs by visiting: https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx

-- To seek advice from our General Counsel and Chief Compliance Officer or her staff if you are uncertain about the legal requirements applicable to any of your activities for Pegasystems.
+- Seek advice from our Chief Compliance Officer or the Legal staff if we are uncertain about the legal requirements applicable to any of your activities for Pega.

 Fair and Accurate Filings

 We are required under U.S. federal securities laws to provide the public with periodic disclosure regarding our business and financial condition (such as quarterly and annual reports and materials for our annual shareholders’ meeting).
 We provide additional disclosures to the public through our quarterly earnings calls and press releases.